Certain NYC schools on high alert following series of shootings nearby

 According to police, a 17-year-old was shot multiple times.
 The suspect then took off.

-Three separate shootings Tuesday near NYC schools are possibly all connected, and gang-related.
+Three separate shootings Tuesday near schools across Manhattan are possibly all connected, and gang-related, the NYPD said.

 "I just heard five gunshots, and people screaming and running," a man who heard the gunshots said.